sneakerhax/Posts/posts/Maximum_Compromise_in_your_offensive_security_career.md

 ## Cost

 Another planning factor is the cost or "what is the cost of the thing you're proposing?".
 This is a massive surprise to individuals who have only started working on items after they have been evaluated for cost and approved.
 As a Principal, leadership will look to you for a clear understanding of what you're doing and how much it will cost.
-You may sometimes be asked to defend the cost of your work, explaining your strategy and the outcomes you will reach by investing in your direction.
+Additionally, you may have to defend the cost of your proposed work, explaining your strategy and the outcomes you will reach by investing in your direction.

 ## Data Driven